- Satellite data allows real-tim...

 This service is provided by the Landsat data acquisition stations based in Kiruna (Sweden) and Matera (Italy), where both stations perform the data acquisition and systematic processing of all Landsat data.

 The Fire Detection Service is based on FarEarth, an application developed by PinkMatter Solution that allows the detection of potential fires in real-time.
 Real-Time means that the Landsat data are processed during the downloading phase of the images and a fire-detection algorithm is immediately applied on the processed data to identify potential fires affecting the area covered by the on-going acquisition.
-Immediately after the detection phase, the information on the potential fires is delivered to users by e-mail while the original full Landsat data is not archived.
+Immediately after the detection phase, the information on the potential fires is delivered to users by email while the original full Landsat data is not archived.

 This information consists of a geo-referenced map with the location of each detected fire and a kmz file that contains the same map as a layer.
 The kmz file is very useful to obtain logistic information (presence of roads, infrastructure, inhabited areas, etc.) in the area affected by the detected fire(s).
 This information can prove vital for responders on the ground, who must plan how to tackle the fires.

 At the beginning of June 2018, the software application used for the fire detection activities was upgraded in order to be able to also process Landsat-7 satellite data in real-time.
+This update allowed to increase the number of images available for the fire-detection activities and has decreased the revisiting time of the areas involved in the fire detection monitoring.

 An example of a recent fire detected with this monitoring method is reported in the picture below.
 It features a large fire detected using a Landsat-8 image acquired on 27 June 2018.